 - a.
 If located in or near State responsibility areas or lands classified as very high fire hazard severity zones, would the project substantially impair an adopted emergency response plan or emergency evacuation plan? - b.
 If located in or near State responsibility areas or lands classified as very high fire hazard severity zones, would the project due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? - c.
-If located in or near State responsibility areas or lands classified as very high fire hazard severity zones, would the project require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?
+If located in or near State responsibility areas or lands classified as very high fire hazard severity zones, would the project require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? - d.

-d.
 If located in or near State responsibility areas or lands classified as very high fire hazard severity zones, would the project expose people or structures to significant risks, including downslopes or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?

 According to the California Department of Forestry and Fire Protection, the City's western forested areas are located within a Local Responsibility Area VHFHSZ.
 Beyond the western boundary lays a State Responsibility Area VHFHSZ.
-On the east, the City is less than a mile from another forested State Responsibility Area VHFHSZ.
-Paccording to the City of Ukiah Emergency Plan, Ukiah's terrain, vegetation, and weather conditions are favorable for the ignition and rapid spread of wildland fires which makes wildfire highly likely to occur in the area.
-UCC Chapter 3, Article 2 Sections 5205 through 5207 include regulations to mitigate the impact of hazards on new and existing developments which include zoning that prevents development in hazardous areas of the community such as floodplains, landslide areas, the wildland-urban interface, or other known hazard areas.
-128
+On the east, the City is less than a mile from another forested State Responsibility Area VHFHSZ.125 According to the City of Ukiah Emergency Plan, Ukiah's terrain, vegetation, and weather conditions are favorable for the ignition and rapid spread of wildland fires which makes wildfire highly likely to occur in the area.126 UCC Chapter 3, Article 2 Sections 5205 through 5207 include regulations to mitigate the impact of hazards on new and existing developments https://experience.arcgis.com/experience/03beab8511814e79a0e4eabf0d3e7247/ (accessed January 2025).